John Adams High School (Indiana): History

-John Adams High School opened on September 30, 1940 as part of a program sponsored by the Federal Works Agency and the Public Works Administration.
+John Adams High School opened on September 30, 1940, as part of a program sponsored by the Federal Works Agency and the Public Works Administration.
 The school opened late due to the polio epidemic of the 1930s.
 The school auditorium was once the only large performing stage in South Bend.
 It has been the site of many historical events and performers such as the premiere screening of Knute Rockne, All American, concerts by Kate Smith, Ezio Pinza and the Chicago Symphony Orchestra, a taping of The Fred Waring Show and a speech by John Wooden.

 Selected scenes from the movie Rudy were filmed in John Adams High School.

 The school's 2008-2009 enrollment was approximately 2000, which made it the second largest high school in the South Bend metropolitan area.
 The mock trial team at Adams won two national titles, in 2009 and 2011, as well as 16 state titles, making it the most successful competitive high school mock trial program in state history.

 State and national recognition

-John Adams Athletics has a total of 27 Indiana State Championships and 2 National Championships.
+John Adams Athletics has a total of 27 Indiana state championships and 2 national championships.

 Seven sports have won state championships, and the mock trial program has won two national championships.

-In 1966, the football team was ranked 3rd in Indiana State Rankings and 9th Nationally.
-In the 1972-1973 season, the boys basketball team finished 2nd in Indiana state tournament.
-In the 1978-1979 season, the boys basketball team was ranked 1st in every Indiana regular season poll.
+In 1966, the football team was ranked 3rd in Indiana state rankings and 9th nationally.

+In the 1972–1973 season, the boys basketball team finished 2nd in Indiana state tournament.

+In the 1978–1979 season, the boys basketball team was ranked 1st in every Indiana regular season poll.

+In 1994, boys soccer was changed to a unified state tournament, allowing all Indiana teams to compete on the same level for a state championship.
+The Adams boys team won their sectional, regional and semi-state games.
+They were victorious in the first game of the final four, but after a loss in the championship game, they finished the season as state runner-up.

-In 2012 and 2013 Adams began to grow as an athletic power.
-In 2012, the basketball team won a sectional title and defeated the Lake Central Indians, led by future Michigan star Glenn Robinson, Jr in the regional semifinals.
-The following school year The football team, coached by Craig Redman, compiled a 9-3 record, equaling the school record for wins.
+In 2012 and 2013, Adams began to grow as an athletic power.
+In 2012, the basketball team won a sectional title and defeated the Lake Central Indians in the regional semifinals.
+The following school year the football team, coached by Craig Redman, compiled a 9–3 record, equaling the school record for wins.
 Coach Redman won conference coach of the year in football, as well as wrestling.
-The Basketball team again won a sectional title.
+The basketball team again won a sectional title.
 Along the way they defeated Penn, Mishawaka Marian, and New Haven, all teams who had players committed to play basketball at Notre Dame.